unzerdev/java-sdk/README.md

 ```java
 Unzer unzer = new Unzer("s-priv-xxxxxxxxxx");
 ```
-You can inject a custom implementation of the http-network communication into the Heidelpay constructor.
-For implementing a custom communication stack, you have to subclass the AbstractHeidelpayRestCommunication class together with a HeidelpayHttpRequest.
+You can inject a custom implementation of the http-network communication into the Unzer constructor.
+For implementing a custom communication stack, you have to subclass the AbstractUnzerRestCommunication class together with a UnzerHttpRequest.
 For an example please refer to the reference implementation HttpClientBasedRestCommunication.

 ### Authorize or Charge a payment
 The first step is to create a Payment Type and then do an authorize or charge for this Payment Type